Menu

 • Fatigue and weakness

-What to do: Move to a cool place, loosen clothing, apply cool wet cloths, and sip water.
-Seek medical attention if symptoms worsen or last longer than an hour.
+What to do: Stop activity, move to a cool place, loosen clothing, apply cool wet cloths, and sip water.
+Seek medical attention if symptoms worsen or last longer than about an hour.

 • Loss of consciousness

 What to do: Call 911 immediately.
-Move the person to a cooler place and use cool cloths or a cool bath to lower body temperature.
-Do NOT give fluids.
+Move the person to a cooler place and use cool cloths or a cool bath to bring the temperature down.
+Do not give fluids to someone who is confused or unconscious.

 Building a Sustainable Summer Routine

 The goal is consistency, not intensity.
-A shorter, safer workout done regularly beats an aggressive routine that leads to injury or illness.
+A shorter, safer workout done regularly beats an aggressive routine that leaves you injured, dehydrated, or ill.
+A balanced summer week might look like this:

-• 3-4 days: Walking or water aerobics (morning or evening)
+• 3–4 days: Walking or water aerobics, early morning or evening

 • 1–2 days: Rest or gentle stretching